ryantownsend/penthouse/README.md

 It's advised that if you want to customise these classes, you do so by sub-classing `Penthouse::App`, `Penthouse::Routers::BaseRouter` and/or `Penthouse::Runners::BaseRunner` within this initializer.

+## Dictionary

+* **Router** – this class receives a Rack request object and returns an identifier (just a string or symbol) for the tenant.
+* **Runner** – this class receives the identifier from the router, then looks up the tenant instance and runs the code within it.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/ryantownsend/penthouse.